Graduates of the Doctor of Philosophy program in community and behavioral health will be able to:

 |HMP:7965||Analytic Issues in Health Services Research II||3|

 Ph.D. applicants must apply through the Schools of Public Health Application Service (SOPHAS).
 Applications must include academic transcripts, Graduate Record Exam (GRE) General Test scores, three letters of recommendation, statement of purpose, and a writing sample.
+International transcripts should be evaluated by the World Education Service (WES) and submitted to SOPHAS.
 For detailed application information, visit How to Apply to Community and Behavioral Health on the Department of Community and Behavioral Health website.

 The community and behavioral health admission committee considers several factors when evaluating applications for admission, including scores on the GRE, grade-point averages, letters of recommendation, intent and motivation for graduate study, and research interests.
 Students with deficiencies in one area may be admitted if all other components of their application are very strong.

 Applicants must have a graduate g.p.a. of at least 3.40 and have earned a graduate degree from an accredited college or university in a related public health, social science, or clinical health field.
 Applicants who do not hold a graduate degree should apply to a master's program prior to application for the Ph.D. program.
 Preference is given to applicants with Graduate Record Exam (GRE) General Test verbal scores of at least 154, quantitative scores of at least 150, and analytical writing scores of at least 4.0 (GRE scores must be less than five years old).
 Ph.D. program applicants also must submit their master's thesis, or if no thesis is available, a sample of their scholarly writing.